Most Common Types of Adhesives

 When selecting the appropriate PSA, factors such as the type of surfaces to be bonded, environmental conditions, and duration of use must be considered.
 For example, acrylic adhesives are ideal for applications exposed to UV rays and harsh environmental conditions, making them suitable for outdoor use.
 Understanding surface properties is crucial for determining the most effective adhesive.

-For more detailed guidelines on using adhesives, refer to articles on how to remove alien tape, how to use alien tape, and the types of cement adhesive.
+For more detailed guidelines on using adhesives, refer to articles on how to remove alien tape, and the types of cement adhesive.

 Environmental Considerations